Chet (murza): Life and historiography

-An alternative version of Russian origin was presented by another Russian historian, Maksim Yemelyanov-Lukyanchikov.
+An alternative version of a Russian origin was presented by another Russian historian, Maksim Yemelyanov-Lukyanchikov.
 He believes that Zachary Chet was an ancient boyar clan that served Daniel of Galicia and appeared in Kostroma at the end of the 13th century.
-Presumably he was the one who brought the Hypatian Codex, which later was found in the Hypatian Monastery.
+Presumably, he was the one who brought the Hypatian Codex, which later was found in the Hypatian Monastery.

 Zachary and Aleksandr were both buried in the Hypatian Monastery.